 Make sure to pay attention to how long the duration of your agreement is, as well as the details for contract renewal.

 Sometimes agreements between artists and managers will have something like a ‘trial phase’ where a manager works for an artist without income for a short period of time.
-This will basically allow each party to see what it’s like to work with each other, without any strings attached.
+This will allow each party to see what it’s like to work with one other, without any strings attached.
 These pro-bono arrangements usually last about three months.

 Building Out Your Team

-Whether you’re thinking about working with a close friend as a manager or if you’re approached by a manager, it’s important to ensure there’s a clear understanding about responsibilities, profit splits, and most importantly — career goals.
+If you take away anything from this article, let it be that the decision to build out your team and add a music manager shouldn’t be taken lightly.
+Whether you’re thinking about working with a close friend or considering an offer from an outside manager, it’s important to ensure there’s a clear understanding of responsibilities, profit splits, and — most importantly — career goals.
 A manager can make or break a career, and it’s vital that you have a solid working relationship with them.
 Ultimately, this is your career and you have to do what’s best for your future.